Farhad-n/MultiGPU_Study/README.md

 * CUDA V9.0.176
 * OpenCV 2.4.9.1
 ### Files
-* FarhadNavid_final.pptx  contains details of the study with summary result.
+* FarhadNavid_final.pptx contains details of the study with a summary result.
-* Mnist_multi_gpu_keras.py  This file was used to train the mnist data set on one or two GPU using Keras frame work.
+* Mnist_multi_gpu_keras.py  This file is used to train the "mnist" data set on one or two GPU using Keras framework.
-* Multi_gpu.py this file is a utility file with two function (get_available_gpus and make_parallel).
+* Multi_gpu.py This file is a utility file with two functions (get_available_gpus and make_parallel).
-* pytorch_multi_gpu
+* Cifar-fn.py This file is a modified version of the reference files which uses the CIFAR10 dataset and VGG 19 Model to run on one and two GPU using the PyTorch framework.
+* vgg.py file is the strip down version of the VGG file which has only two models on it VGG19 and VGG19_bn (batchNormalization).
+* Test Folder.
+This folder contains some of the files used to validate the functionality of the Keras version 2.2.4 and TensorFlow ver 1.12.0.

 # Conclusion
 * Small Data set and small network the improvement in training time utilizing two GPU is about 1.6 improvement (248.3/154.2).